nirajp82/DockerAndKubernetes/05_DockerCompose/01_Introduction.md

 Consider an application with several components:

 - A **frontend** web app — **vote** (Python Flask):
-  Allows users to vote for cats or dogs
+  A front-end web app in Python which lets you vote between cats or dogs
 - A **backend worker** — **worker** (.NET service):
   Pulls votes from Redis, processes them, and updates the database
 - A **PostgreSQL database** — **db**:
   Stores the final vote counts
 - A **Redis cache** — **redis**:
-  Temporarily stores votes in memory for quick access
+  A Redis which collects new votes
 - A **results app** — **result** (Node.js):
-  Displays live results of the vote to users
+  A Node.js web app which shows the results of the voting in real time

 With traditional Docker commands (`docker run`), you'd have to: